 The latest volume of ECSP's flagship publication, ECSP Report 14, is now online-only.
 Articles address the demographic roots of the Arab Spring; the links between population dynamics and environmental resources like water, biodiversity, and food; and the potential impact of climate change mitigation efforts on conflict, among other topics.
-The new ECSP Report is available on the Wilson Center website, the 'New Security Beat' blog, and Issuu.com.
+The ECSP Report is available on the Wilson Center website, the 'New Security Beat' blog, and Issuu.com.

 This report draws from the dialogue and seminar papers shared at an April 2011 meeting co-hosted by the Wilson Center and the Fetzer Institute to explore how best to respond to disasters.
 Highlighting the complex nature of disaster response and exploring ways to overcome the inherent tension between those responding to disasters and the local community, the discussion centered on how to identify the strengths of a community and use technology to better engage the local community and provide effective, sustainable relief.

 Wilson Center Policy Briefs from the Environmental Change and Security Program and Maternal Health Initiative.

 This report draws from the dialogue and seminar papers shared at a January 2010 meeting co-hosted by the Wilson Center and the Fetzer Institute to explore the affect of globalization on natural resource issues such as water on local, national, and international levels.
 Examining the effect of environmental peacebuilding on communities, the discussion explored how governments, NGOs, the private sector, and other interested parties can generate positive outcomes while minimizing negative ones.